xmpPhoto credit: Jonathan Foust, June 2016

 Through these practices, we are cultivating curiosity, loving kindness, spaciousness, stillness, and presence.
 From focusing on a single leave to dissolving into the sky, nature practices may help you connect to a rich and vast inner and outer world, and you can access them any time in the midst of an urban life.

-In the last two years, she is particularly moved by the power of nature meditation practices to deeply connect with our senses, the intimate web of life, and our vast spaciousness nature.
+In the last three years, she is particularly moved by the power of nature meditation practices to deeply connect with our senses, the intimate web of life, and our vast spaciousness nature.
 Our human-centric worldview dissolves, and we realize we are but a small part of a greater intelligence and the universe.
 She graduated from Mark Coleman’s Awake in the Wild Nature Meditation Teacher Training in 2017.

 She is also inspired by the Ecosattva training from the One Earth Sangha to be active on the issue of climate change.
 She views sharing nature meditation practices not only as a doorway for personal transformation, but also as a form of environmental activism.
 By helping people forge a visceral and deep love for the Earth through intimate and direct experiences, Lin hopes that these practices will inspire people to actively protect the Earth.

 Besides meditation, Lin practices kundalini yoga, reiki, chakra therapy, group dream work, and is certified in wilderness first aid.
-Out in the world, she has been a digital marketer for media and financial services industries for the last 15 years, and currently serve as a board member of New York Insight Meditation Center.
+Out in the world, she has been a digital marketer for media and financial services industries for the last 15 years, and currently serve as a board member of the New York Insight Meditation Center.

 She holds a BA in East Asian Studies and Political Science from Barnard College, and an MBA from NYU.